 From the Wynn, for example, Fremont Street is a 5k run away, or 3.2 miles.
 From the Bellagio however, it’s 4.4 miles, while a downtown trip from say, the MGM Grand would be nearly 5 and 1/2 miles.

 The main route is simply staying on Las Vegas Boulevard as taking the street north puts you on the east end of Fremont Street.
 From the Stratosphere (the north end of the Strip), to downtown is 1.8 miles, and this stretch of pavement is an eclectic street of activity whose occupants range from a federal courthouse to a super Wal-Mart of adult bookstores.

-Whether taking a bus, taxi, or driving, this colorful route has you passing by wedding chapels, such as the Chapel of the Flowers, the Little White Wedding Chapel, Mon Bel Ami and two, (yes two), Elvis themed wedding chapels.
+Whether taking a bus, taxi, ride-share or driving, this colorful route has you passing by low-rent motels, wedding chapels, such as the Chapel of the Flowers, the Little White Wedding Chapel, Mon Bel Ami and two, (yes two), Elvis themed wedding chapels.

 Yes, there is almost always decent traffic on Las Vegas Boulevard, and many businesses, however it just gets a little too near to some sketchy downtown areas, along with being home to too many homeless people for me to suggest it’s a safe walking path.

 Driving From the Strip to Downtown Las Vegas

 The drive from your Strip hotel to Fremont Street will be between 2 to 6 miles, depending on where you start